M3wP/Monopoly/C64/readme.md

 * Statistics/Overview from trade approval, must pay.
 Do they work now?
 * Trades aren't permitted when you're in debt.
 * Menu only updates update only menu (auctions)
+* Ensure all options/pages are displayed for all menus.

 ## Change History (Since Version 0.01.99A)
 * 04JUL2018
+	* Fix buttons bug closing non default drawn dialogs.
+	* Optimise player name handling (some).
 	* All button types supported for hot tracking.
 	* Fix keys for buttons on PlyrSel menu.
 	* Update some CCCCard texts.